-Many converters from RS-232 to RS-485 are "port-powered converters" in which the RS-485 power is derived from the RS-232 RTS line (or sometimes a combination of the RTS and CTS (DTR) lines).
-Because the power available from an RS-232 port is limited, the RS-485 launch voltages are not achieved when using a portpowered converter with, for example, one hundred RS-485 terminations.
-The low receiver threshold (200mV), however, allows a fair margin for error.
+Many converters from RS-232 to RS-485 are "port-powered converters", in which the RS-485 power is derived from the RS-232 RTS line (or sometimes a combination of the RTS and CTS (DTR) lines).
+Since the power available from an RS-232 port is limited, the RS-485 launch voltages are not achieved when using a port-powered converter with for example 100 RS-485 terminations.
+However, the low receiver threshold (200mV) allows for a fair margin for error.
 This technique is acceptable in systems with short line lengths and without termination resistors across the A-B terminals.